 So using this pitch angle, you can contact the different golf courses and offer your services.
 Do this for as many golf courses as you can to gauge interest, buy your drone, get an hour or two of flying experience in and you’ll be able to do a halfway decent job at golf hole drone videography.

-Now, after you’ve validated the idea, you can consider offering your services to more courses or explore other areas of drone videography.
+Now, after you’ve validated the idea, you can consider offering your services to more courses or exploring other areas of drone videography.

 3. become a voiceover actor